tensorflow/dtensor-gcp-examples/README.md

 - bootstrap.sh: Starts the cluster / node.

-- launch.sh: The application launcher for this cluster.
+- launch: The application launcher for this cluster.
 It configures the DTensor environment variables before launching the command provided in the command-line as dtensor clients.
   This script (and dependency) are broadcast to the VMs and shall be run from